rmdettmar/f2023-lab08/README.md

 # f2023-lab08

 To run:
+1. Follow the directions in the lab instructions to set up a Google Cloud Vision API account and ensure you are logged in.
 1. `npm i`
 1. `npm run compile`
 1. `npm run start`

-You should get output similar to:
+If your environment is properly set up, you should get output similar to:

 ```
 $ npm run start                                                                                                       ✔  4s   base   14:12:00 